flashsherlock/fMRIdata/3T/readme.md

 ## group_masks_plot.bash
 Combine and convert searchlight results for plotting.

+## group_percent.bash
+Get percent of significant subjects in each voxel.

 ## group_anysig.tcsh
 Get group level masks of significant voxels for any condition.